cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 - Test (old script workflow):
   1) Open `user-portal.html`, sign in, click Community.
   2) In Team Messaging, type a test message and press Enter → message appears.
-  3) Click the paper plane → message sends; toast “Message sent!”.
+  3) Click the paper plane → message sends; toast "Message sent!".
   4) In Firebase Console → Firestore `messages`, verify a new doc with `author`, `authorEmail`, `text`, `timestamp`.
   5) Like a message → `likes` increments and `likedBy` includes your email.
   6) Open a second browser as another user; verify real-time updates without refresh.